What little-known scientific achievements did Isaac Newton have besides his work on universal gravitation?

 Isaac Newton's Lesser - Known Scientific Achievements

-In conclusion, while Newton's law of universal gravitation remains his most well - known contribution, his work in optics and mathematics showcases his wide - ranging scientific genius.
-These less - known achievements have had a lasting impact on multiple scientific disciplines, influencing the way we understand light, color, and the fundamental laws of the universe.
+In conclusion, while Newton's law of universal gravitation remains his most well - known contribution, his work in optics, mathematics, heat, and alchemy showcases his wide - ranging scientific genius.
+These less - known achievements have had a lasting impact on multiple scientific disciplines, influencing the way we understand light, color, the fundamental laws of the universe, heat transfer, and the properties of matter.
+Newton's scientific legacy continues to inspire and shape the world of science to this day.